-This session builds on a number of hack events which we have run since 2014.
-The aim is to identify opportunities to simplify access to services in the health and social care domain through the better use of data.
+This session built on a number of hack events which we have run since 2014.
+The aim was to identify opportunities to simplify access to services in the health and social care domain through the better use of data.

-While there is a specific challenge below that we will address during the weekend, we will also be encouraging participants to take a general view on the better use, presentation and re-use of data (specifically open data) as it is in the exploration of that that some of the more interesting ideas will arise.
+While there was a specific challenge below that we addressed during the weekend, we encouraged participants to take a general view on the better use, presentation and re-use of data (specifically open data) as it is in the exploration of that that some of the more interesting ideas would potentially arise.

 Some groups over the weekend will look at look at how the AHSCP’s partners, The City Council, NHS Grampian, and multiple organisations in the public and 3rd sectors all store and present information on health and social care providers, local groups, associations, clubs and societies, in various ways.